 The 950 uses a 4” x 50” cylinder with a 2.5” rod to extend the large Pushoff assembly.
 The rear frame of the Pushoff has a wide stance at 48.5”.
 The front end is 44” wider than the back.
 By designing a wide ejector area, the scraper can more easily eject an unbalanced load.

 To prevent dirt from spilling out the back, there is a 22” tall headache rack that angles 45-degree forward from the bowl.
 Allowing dirt to cycle over itself and fill both the front and back of the scraper evenly.

-Standard front 16.5 x 16.1 tires, heavy duty spindles, and high capacity 8-bolt hubs allow you to smoothly carry loads at speed over greater distance.
-Rear 16.9 x 24 tires will get you up and over anything.
+High-traction 16.5 x 16.1 front tires, heavy duty spindles, and large capacity 8-bolt hubs allow you to smoothly carry loads at speed over greater distance.
+With 16.9 x 24 rear tires will get you up and over anything.

 |Capacity, Heaped: (ISO 6485) 9.5 cu. yd.|